Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 To launch the editor, go to Appearance » Editor.

-You can now replace it with your own content, or you can even delete the disclaimer.
+You can now replace it with your own content or delete the disclaimer.

 Editing the 'Proudly powered by WordPress' credit using the full site editor

-When you’re happy with how the footer looks, simply click on ‘Save.’
-Now if you visit your site, you’ll see the change live.
+When you are happy with how the footer looks, simply click on ‘Save.’
+Now, if you visit your site, then you’ll see the change live.

 Many WordPress websites use the footer to communicate important information such as their email address or phone number.
-In fact, visitors might scroll to the bottom of your site specifically looking for this content.
+In fact, visitors might scroll to the bottom of your site just to look for this content.

 With that in mind, you may want to go one step further and replace the ‘Powered by’ text with a custom footer.
 This footer could contain links to your social media profiles, links to your affiliate marketing partners, a list of your products, or other important information and links.

 The best way to create a custom footer is by using SeedProd.
-It is the best page builder plugin and comes with over 180 professionally-designed templates, sections, and blocks that can help you customize every part of your website.
+It is the best page builder plugin and comes with 100s of professionally designed templates, sections, and blocks that can help you customize every part of your website.

 It also has settings that allow you to create a global footer, sidebar, header, and more.